ahmedmaher2481998/comentator/note.md

 - 19

-  - event-bus-srv cluster ip ,ClusterIp type is the default type, add on to the depl file use --- to seprate apply it to the cluster
+  - event-bus-srv cluster ip ,ClusterIp type is the default type, add on to the depl file use --- to septate apply it to the cluster
-  - apply the newdpl file
+  - apply the new depl file
   - posts srv cluster ip and apply it , use a diff service name "posts-srv" is already used in the nodeIp service u created earlier

 - 20